Learn More About The FOA

 Setting standards for and administering technical certification programs

-Evaluating and approving training schools which offer FOA certification training
+Evaluating and approving training organizations which offer FOA certification training

 Certifying instructors who teach in FOA approved schools